logzio/logzio-helm/charts/cloudwatch-fetcher/README.md

 | `<<AWS-SECRET-KEY>>` | Your AWS secret key |
 | `<<CONFIG-PATH>>` | Path tho the Cloudwatch Fetcher configuration file you created in the previous step |

+### 4. Check Logz.io for your logs

+Give your logs some time to get from your system to ours, and then open [Logz.io](https://app.logz.io/).

+**NOTE** that the logs will have the original timestamp from Cloudwatch, so when you're searching for them, make sure that you're viewing the relevant time frame.

 ## Further Configuration

 The above helm install command will deploy a standard configuration version of the Chart.